 - Observe children for signs of abuse or neglect in the program.
 When you have a concern, make a report to Child Protective Services FAP, CPS, your reporting point of contact (RPOC) in Army programs and law enforcement following your Service and installation policy.
 They will investigate.

 Take some time to learn about your program’s policies and procedures.
-Talk to your administrator and get a copy of your program’s guidance, discipline, and touch policies.
+Download and print the Guidance Activity.
+Talk to your manager and get a copy of your program’s guidance, discipline, and touch policies.
 Read them.
-After you have finished reading your program’s policies, answer the questions in the Reviewing the Guidance and Touch Policy activity.
+After you have finished reading your program’s policies, answer the questions in the Guidance Activity.
 Make sure you understand the policies and what they mean for your work.

-Complete the Preventing Child Abuse and Neglect Checklist.
+Download and print the Prevention Checklist.
 Use it to monitor how well you protect children and yourself.